Ethel Thomson Larcombe: Career

 Ethel was born 8 June 1879 as the second child of Herbert Warneford Thomson, surgeon, and his wife, Sophia Charlotte Bond.
 Her older brother Hugh was born in 1878.

 She first competed at Wimbledon in 1902 when she lost in the first round to Agnes Morton.
 The following year, 1903, she reached the final of the All-Comers tournament in which she was defeated by Dorothea Douglass in three sets.
 Larcombe did not play competitive tennis for four years from 1907 until her return in 1911.
 In 1912 she became Wimbledon champion by first defeating Charlotte Cooper Sterry in the All-Comers' final and subsequently receiving a walkover in the Challenge Round.
 The following year she was unable to defend her singles title when she was injured in the final of the mixed doubles.
 Her partner James Cecil Parke misjudged a smash in the second set which hit her full on the side of the face and the resulting eye injury forced her to retire from the mixed doubles final and to default from her challenge round match against Dorothea Lambert Chambers scheduled for the following day.
 In total she participated in 11 editions of the Wimbledon Championships between 1902 and 1921.

 She won the Scottish Championships singles title three times (1910–12) and she won the singles title at the Irish Championships in 1912 defeating Mrs. Norton-Barry in the final in two sets.

 Playing style

 In contrast to most of her contemporaries Larcombe played her service underhand.
 In 1903 A. Wallis Myers wrote that her favorite shot was the backhand down the line and that she possessed an effective smash.
-According to Dorothea Lambert-Chambers she was one of the best female volleyers of her time but did not have a very good condition, causing her to fade in matches.
-After her return to tennis in 1911 several aspects of her game had improved including her forehand shot as well as her stamina.
+According to Dorothea Lambert-Chambers she was one of the best female volleyers of her time but did not have very good fitness, causing her to fade in matches.
+After her return to tennis in 1911, several aspects of her game had improved including her forehand shot as well as her stamina.